MurrayIII/UnicodeMathML/README.md

 * The input and output windows have multilevel undo executed by Ctrl+z.
 Input window has redo executed by Ctrl+y.
 * Edit-selection enclosure operators (Ⓐ for anchor, Ⓕ for focus) have been added to UnicodeMath that map to the MathML selection attributes selanchor and selfocus.
 This enables the current output-window selection to be represented and undone.
 Selection attributes are needed for accessible editing and for the output undo facility which represents previous editing states using a stack of UnicodeMath strings.
 * Formula autobuild-up tests have been added in testmml.js
-* Ctrl+c copies MathML for selected output-window nodes to the clipboard
 * Unicode TeX output is supported by a TeX menu button and by Alt+t
+* Ctrl+c copies MathML for selected output-window nodes to the clipboard.
+If the selection is collapsed (insertion point), the whole math zone is copied.
+The result can be pasted into Word via Ctrl+v.
+* Ctrl+v pastes MathML (in text/plain slot) at the current output-window selection
+* Initial drag and drop capability copies the current output-window selection to the drop target

 ## MathML intent-attribute support:
 * Derivative and partial-derivative intent attributes are defined for Leipzig and Euler derivative notations.